 Conservation Actions Priority Integrate water quality data into the development and refinement of solutions to site drainage and water quality issues.
-Short-medium term and ongoing Upgrade tanks and wastewater management infrastructure throughout KAVHA as a priority.
-Short term Connect Government House, the houses on Quality Row, other historic buildings within KAVHA, private properties and tourism accommodation to a sewerage system.
+Short-medium term and ongoing Follow up Norfolk Island Sewage Infrastructure and Water Management (2014) report and existing reports about levels within the KAVHA site, and review and integrate data relevant to KAVHA.
+Short-term Upgrade tanks and wastewater management infrastructure throughout KAVHA as a priority.
+Short term Explore feasibility of installing dual reticulation systems at Government House and Quality Row houses at the same time as the infrastructure upgrade (future proofing for sustainable water use).
+Connect Government House, the houses on Quality Row, other historic buildings within KAVHA, private properties and tourism accommodation to a sewerage system.
 Medium term, in connection with NIRC wastewater management projects Explore options for the capture, treatment and re-use of greywater on site.
-Long term-future
+Medium term